selforganising/book/topics/html.md

     </div>

 Try to avoid adding any additional *divs* between the *container*, the *row* and the *col*.
 If you want to add behaviour, then add an additional class within an appropriate existing *div*.

+###Take care of using tags unsupported by older browsers

+For example, be aware that the `vw`, `vh`, `vmin`, `vmax` are, as of late-2014, unsupported by around 20% of browsers.
+If in doubt, check [Can I use](http://caniuse.com/).

+###On the whole, use *em* not *px*

+There is some debate about this, but the weight of opinion is that pixels do not really have much place in modern web design.
+See, for example [Taking the “Erm..”
+Out of Ems](http://webdesign.tutsplus.com/articles/taking-the-erm-out-of-ems--webdesign-12321).

 [in progress]